Who should get tested for current infection?

 CDC recommends that anyone with any signs or symptoms of COVID-19 get tested, regardless of vaccination status or prior infection.
 If you get tested because you have symptoms or were potentially exposed to the virus, you should stay away from others pending test results and follow the advice of your healthcare provider or a public health professional.

-Treatments Your Health Care Provider Might Recommend if You Are Sick
+CDC TESTING GUIDANCETreatments Your Healthcare Provider Might Recommend if You Are Sick

 Don’t delay: Treatment must be started within the first few days to be effective.